 - (a) Form.
-A request for lien avoidance under Code § 522(f) that is not included in a plan must be by motion.
 A motion to avoid a lien that impairs an exemption under Code § 522(f) must comply with LR 9004-1.
 The motion must describe the property subject to the lien.
+A request for lien avoidance under Code § 522(f) that is not included in a plan must be by motion in compliance with this LR.
 In the case of real property and in counties where recorded information is available on-line, the motion must include the county recorder number of the document evidencing the lien. - (b) Notice of motion.
 Contemporaneously with the filing of the motion, the debtor must file a form of notice stating that any response or objection must be filed within fourteen (14) days of service of the notice. - (c) Service.
 The debtor must serve the motion and notice on all affected lienholders and parties and file a certificate of service. - (d) Entry of order.
-If an objection to the motion is not timely filed and served, the debtor may file certificate of service and of no objection and lodge an order granting the relief requested. - (e) Procedure on objection.
+If an objection to the motion is not timely filed and served, the debtor may lodge a proposed form of order granting the motion with a certificate of service and of no objection. - (e) Procedure on objection.
 If a timely objection is filed and served, the debtor must obtain a hearing date and serve a notice of the hearing on the objecting party and file a certificate of service.